Information on Volunteer Teacher Placements

 - Corporal punishment was outlawed in Uganda in 2006 however it has not been fully eradicated and might still take place in some schools.

 The academic standard of the children in Uganda is generally very high.
-The role of Nurture Africa volunteer teachers is to facilitate teaching and learning through methods seen on the Irish curriculum; for example group work, positive reinforcement etc. These methods are rarely seen in the average Ugandan classroom.
+The role of Nurture Africa volunteer teachers is to facilitate teaching and learning through methods seen on the Irish/British curriculum; for example group work, positive reinforcement etc. These methods are rarely seen in the average Ugandan classroom.

 The local teachers that we work alongside are generally very forward thinking and open to practical suggestion.
 We encourage volunteers to embrace this opportunity for cultural interchange; to share ideas with Ugandan staff members and learn from one another.